kfoerderer/ANN-Encoded-Abstract-Flexibility/README.md

 # ANN-Encoded-Abstract-Flexibility
-The repository for neural models from paper: "tbd"
+The repository for neural models from paper: *Modeling Flexibility Using Artificial Neural Networks*, 2018, tbd

-Please note that you need [Git LFS](https://git-lfs.github.com/) to download the dataset during cloning.
+**Please note that you need [Git LFS](https://git-lfs.github.com/) to download the dataset during cloning.**

 ## Contents